Skip to content or, if you would rather, Skip to navigation.

 When the couple journeyed to Clarinda, Iowa, in 2003, they stayed in Maryville and toured the Northwest campus.
 Soon afterward, Herman became ill, and he passed away in 2007.
 Evelyn continues to live in their Leawood, Kan., home.

-By naming the Northwest Foundation as the residual beneficiary of her living trust, Evelyn will make Herman's dream of assisting students who otherwise would not be able to attend college come true.
-Evelyn's bequest will establish The Herman Monroe Lindsey Scholarship, which will be administered through the University's need-based American Dream Grant program.
+By naming the Northwest Foundation as the residual beneficiary of her living trust, Evelyn made Herman's dream of assisting students who otherwise would not be able to attend college come true.
+Evelyn's bequest established The Herman Monroe Lindsey Scholarship, which will be administered through the University's need-based Northwest Promise program.

 Print This